vicharak-in/shrike_fpga/Docs/getting_started.rst

 =====================================
- Getting Started with Our xyz Board
+ Getting Started with XYZ Board
 =====================================

+Hello So You have Got you hand on XYZ Board.